GoogleCloudPlatform/community/tutorials/cloud-iot-logging/index.md

         }
       },
       labels: {
-        // note device_id is not part of the monitored resource, but we can
+        // note device_id is not part of the monitored resource, but you can
         // include it as another log label
         device_id: message.attributes.deviceId,
       }
     };
     const logData = message.json;

-    // Here we optionally extract a severity value from the log payload if it
+    // Here you optionally extract a severity value from the log payload if it
     // is present
     const validSeverity = [
       'DEBUG', 'INFO', 'NOTICE', 'WARNING', 'ERROR', 'ALERT', 'CRITICAL',